-Ultimate guide to the best aquarium filters in 2018: Keeping an aquarium is a rewarding and even relaxing hobby.
+The ultimate guide to the best aquarium filters in 2020: Keeping an aquarium is a rewarding and even relaxing hobby.
 There is nothing like watching fish glide by a nicely decorated aquatic wonderland.
-For this reason aquariums have been popular since the 1960’s.
-Aquarium hobbyist get to enjoy the beauty that comes along with tank ownership but let’s not kid ourselves there is a lot of work that comes with owning and maintaining a healthy aquarium.
+For this reason, aquariums have been popular since the 1960s.
+Aquarium hobbyist gets to enjoy the beauty that comes along with tank ownership but let’s not kid ourselves there is a lot of work that comes with owning and maintaining a healthy aquarium.

 In keeping a healthy aquarium where the inhabitants can thrive and live their best life in captivity, the most important aquarium accessory is your filtration system.
-Without the right aquarium filter your beautiful oasis can quickly turn into a smelly, bacteria filled nightmare with regular casualties.
-Nobody wants those kind of results so it would be smart to invest in the absolute best aquarium filter for your individual set of circumstances.
+Without the right aquarium filter, your beautiful oasis can quickly turn into a smelly, bacteria-filled nightmare with regular casualties.
+Nobody wants those kinds of results so it would be smart to invest in the absolute best aquarium filter for your individual set of circumstances.

 To start this section off, let’s answer this question: What is an aquarium filter supposed to do?